 - R – retarded growth resulting in short stature

 - D – deafness or hearing loss due to inner ear malfunction

-The clinical features of LEOPARD syndrome vary considerably between patients, with most only manifesting 3-5 abnormalities.
+The clinical features of Noonan syndrome with multiple lentigines vary considerably between patients, with most only manifesting 3–5 abnormalities.
 Lentigines are the most common feature of the syndrome and occur in more than 90% of patients.
-However, they do not have to be present to diagnose LEOPARD syndrome.
+However, they do not have to be present to diagnose the syndrome.

-- Often found on the face, neck, and upper part of the trunk but also on the palms, soles, and the sclerae (whites) of the eyes.
+- They are often found on the face, neck, and upper part of the trunk but also on the palms, soles, and the sclerae (whites) of the eyes.

 - Freckling around the armpit region

-- Café au lait macules (coffee-coloured flat birthmarks)
+- Café au lait macules (coffee-coloured flat macules)

 - Localised hypopigmentation (lightening of skin colour)

 Non-cutaneous features of Noonan syndrome with multiple lentigines include:

 - Hearing loss in about 25% of patients

 - Short stature in about 1/3 of patients